 - For the nonparametric regression model, it is necessary to generalize the results when the error process is dependent and non-Gaussian.
 In collaboration with Antoine Marchina (Université de Paris), we study recent works on concentration inequalities which are likely to be extended to the dependent case.
 This provides a solid line of research allowing us to focus on the problems of model selection in the dependent case.

 - The second part concerns results of the statistical learning theory.
-In collaboration with Stéphane Chrétien (Université Lumière Lyon 2), we want to study statistical learning problems in the case where the random variables are dependent, including recurrent neural networks.
+In collaboration with Stéphane Chrétien (Université Lumière Lyon 2), we study a non-asymptotic approach for the double descent phenomenon .

 - Nonparametric regression

 - Model selection